How drones could reshape cities

 We are at a critical period in urban history, faced by climatic breakdown and pandemic.
 Drones and aerial vehicles can be part of a profound rethink of the urban environment.

-Paul Cureton, Senior Lecturer in Design (People, Places, Products), Lancaster University.
+Paul Cureton, senior lecturer in Design (People, Places, Products), Lancaster University.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.